mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 In November, I attended my first [Handmade conference](https://handmadecities.com/seattle/) in Seattle.
 It's an indie conference for people who work on low-level software.

-Here were my takeaways from the conference.
+Here are my takeaways from the conference.

 ### There are alternatives to the popular tech stacks

 David Foster Wallace opened his famous [2005 Kenyon College commencement speech](https://fs.blog/david-foster-wallace-this-is-water/) with a joke about fish:

-> There are these two young fish swimming along and they happen to meet an older fish swimming the other way, who nods at them and says “Morning, boys.
-How’s the water?”
-And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes “What the hell is water?”
+> There are these two young fish swimming along, and they happen to meet an older fish swimming the other way, who nods at them and says.
+"Morning, boys.
+How’s the water?"
+And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes "What the hell is water?"

 For me, the web browser is water.